-5 Amended by the Co-sponsoring Agencies in agreement with the Joint Coordinating Board; with effect from the Thirty-sixth session in 2013 [See the report of JCB(35), document TDR/JCB(35)/12.3].
+Amended by the Co-sponsoring Agencies in agreement with the Joint Coordinating Board; with effect from the Thirty-sixth session in 2013 [See the report of JCB(35), document TDR/JCB(35)/12.3].

-6 Amended by the Co-sponsoring Agencies in agreement with the Joint Coordinating Board; with effect from the Twenty-ninth Session of the Board in 2006 [See the report of JCB(28), document TDR/JCB(28)/05.3]
+Amended by the Co-sponsoring Agencies in agreement with the Joint Coordinating Board; with effect from the Twenty-ninth Session of the Board in 2006 [See the report of JCB(28), document TDR/JCB(28)/05.3]

-7 Amended by the Co-sponsoring Agencies in agreement with the Joint Coordinating Board; with effect from the Twenty-seventh Session of the Board in 2004 [See the report of JCB(26), document TDR/JCB(26)/03.3].
+Amended by the Co-sponsoring Agencies in agreement with the Joint Coordinating Board; with effect from the Twenty-seventh Session of the Board in 2004 [See the report of JCB(26), document TDR/JCB(26)/03.3].

-8 Amended by the Co-sponsoring Agencies in agreement with the Joint Coordinating Board; with effect from the Thirty-first Session of the Board in 2008 [See the report of JCB(30), document TDR/JCB(30)/07.3].
+&lt;sup>8 Amended by the Co-sponsoring Agencies in agreement with the Joint Coordinating Board; with effect from the Thirty-first Session of the Board in 2008 [See the report of JCB(30), document TDR/JCB(30)/07.3].

-9 Last amended by the Co-sponsoring Agencies in agreement with the Joint Coordinating Board; with effect from the Thirty-sixth session in 2013 [See the report of JCB(35), document TDR/JCB(35)/12.3].
+Last amended by the Co-sponsoring Agencies in agreement with the Joint Coordinating Board; with effect from the Thirty-sixth session in 2013 [See the report of JCB(35), document TDR/JCB(35)/12.3].

-2.3.4 Subject to such other special arrangements as may be decided upon by the JCB, members of the JCB shall make their own arrangements to cover the expenses incurred in attending sessions of the JCB.
+- The Chair and, in the latter's absence, the Vice-Chair, shall preside over sessions of the JCB.
+Between sessions, they shall have such additional duties as may be assigned to them by the JCB. - 2.3.3 The Executing Agency shall provide the Secretariat and arrange for supporting services and facilities as may be required by the JCB. - 2.3.4 Subject to such other special arrangements as may be decided upon by the JCB, members of the JCB shall make their own arrangements to cover the expenses incurred in attending sessions of the JCB.
 Observers shall attend sessions of the JCB at their own expense.
 Other expenses of the JCB shall be borne by the Special Programme Resources.